-Cultural heritage resources include archaeological resources, built heritage resources and cultural heritage landscapes.
-Definitions for these terms are from the Provincial Policy Statement, 2020.
 Stelco is not aware of any archaeology or built heritage resources and cultural heritage landscape studies in the immediate area of the existing Quarry Landfill.
 As outlined below in Section 4.8.1, there have been numerous archaeology studies in the nearby industrial park suggesting a strong need for studies to be completed as a part of this project.
+The landfill expansion area has archaeological potential.
 Section 4.8.1 provides a preliminary existing conditions summary; a complete summary will be developed in the EA for the area of Quarry Landfill expansion as part of investigations and studies to be completed.